Nabi Osman

-Geography and Agriculture
+Geography and agriculture

 The altitude of this village ranges from 950 to 1300 meters above sea level.
 The village is 123km away from Beirut situated between the towns of Al Ain and Labweh.
 Its economy is restricted to agriculture (figs, olives, apples, pomegranate, apricots, peach and grapes).
 The Orontes river rises in the springs of Laboue and flows through the lower parts of the village.
 The village also has game birds for hunting.

 Climate

 Winters in Nabi Osman are cold and dry, with temperatures seldom reaching freezing point.
-On average, it snows three to five times per season.
-Summers are very hot and dry, with temperatures seldom reaching 40 degrees Celsius.
-The average annual rainfall is 230 mm (9 in).
+On average, it snows 3-5 times per season.
+Summers are very hot and dry, with temperatures reaching no more than 40 °C. The average annual rainfall is 230 mm (9 in).

-2014 Terrorist Bombings
+Rocket attacks and bombings

 On the night of 16 March 2014, two people were killed and 16 were wounded as a result of a terrorist suicide attack in Nabi Osman.
 This followed a series of rocket projectile attacks launched from the Syrian territory.
+It also suffered bombings in 2017.

+Demographics

+As of 2006 the village had approximately 1,500 residents.
+Due to economic problems and the Lebanese war, a large number of the population has emigrated to Australia, Italy, the Gulf States, the United Kingdom and West Africa.
+Unlike most of the villages in Northern Bekaa, most of the residents are secularist and support the Syrian Social Nationalist Party.